 After a little disappointment and a lot of patience, we secured the right maraschino cherries.
 And, finally, we have our version of the best Bourbon Manhattan recipe to prove it.

-What Is a Manhattan Cocktail?
+What Is A Manhattan Cocktail?

 The Manhattan isn’t just a drink that evokes memories of late night drinking sessions.
 It’s also a member of the unofficial cocktail hall of fame.